tmldot/aws_find_prefix_list_entries/README.md

 - **Audit Prefix Lists by CIDR Size**
   Use `--maxcidr` to specify the maximum CIDR block allowed.
 Any entry larger than this is reported.

+- **Only Search Customer-Managed Prefix Lists**
+  The tool automatically filters to only include prefix lists owned by the AWS account running the query.

 - **Specify AWS Profile and Region**
   Optionally target specific AWS accounts or regions using AWS CLI profiles.